Teenage Mutant Ninja Turtles: Out of the Shadows: Box office

-Outside North America, the film was released in about 30 overseas IMAX markets, beginning Wednesday, June 1, with additional markets throughout the summer, including China on July 2.
 It opened across 40 markets the same weekend as its U.S. release, including big markets like the United Kingdom, Mexico and Russia, which is about 39% of its total international marketplace, and was projected to make around $36 million.
 It ended up grossing $33 million, which is down 11% when compared to the first film's same suite of markets, and had No. 1 debuts in 21 markets out of the 40.
 The top openings were in China ($26.1 million), the UK ($5.1 million), Russia ($4.8 million) and Mexico ($4.5 million).
 In the United Kingdom, it came in second place – behind Warcraft – with a £3.49 million ($5 million) seven-day opening from 513 theaters.

 In China the film was granted a rare July release date, along with The Legend of Tarzan, where it grossed an estimated $26.1 million from 6,600 screens in two days.
 It had a limited opening on Friday, July 1 and opened wide the following day.
 It faced competition from local film Bounty Hunters which had the advantage of opening wide right from Friday.
 Yet, Out of the Shadows emerged victorious at the end of the weekend ahead of the latter's $18 million opening.
 As a result, Out of the Shadows became the ninth consecutive Hollywood import film to debut atop the chart beginning from May 6, 2016.
 In comparable to Saturday releases, the figure is almost double the launch of Big Hero 6; 41% above the first film; and 18% higher than The Angry Birds Movie.
 It fell precipitously in its second weekend by 74%, earning $6.6 million and thereby slipped in to fourth place.
 It opened in key markets such as Germany and Austria on August 11 as well as Japan on August 26, 2016.